 In a data-driven world, it’s no secret that data is the key to the future of the business.
 According to Gartner, by 2022, 90% of corporate strategies will explicitly mention Information as a critical enterprise asset and Analytics as an essential competency.
 To adapt and lead, you must be prepared to proactively examine how to leverage these trends to accelerate their capabilities to anticipate, shift and respond.
 In this article, we’ll go through the applications of AI in data analytics and how it’ll help your business.

 Getting the right insights from all collected data can vastly improve the performance of your business.
 Until recently this was often handled manually and the results were set for the benefit of the future.

-Harnessing the data is not an easy task, especially for big data.
-A typical business or an organization will have several data sources such as sales records, purchase orders, customer data, etc. The challenge here is data ingestion — to consolidate all these data together, bring it under one umbrella so that analytics engines can access it, analyze it and deduct actionable insights from it.
-Our previous article on Big Data Ingestion explains how to choose the right data ingestion tools.
+Harnessing the data is not an easy task.
+A typical business or an organization will have several data sources such as sales records, purchase orders, customer data, etc. The challenge is consolidating this data and bringing it together, the process known as data ingestion.

 With data analytics

 But some of the best benefits using of AI are:

 Ultimately AI is an invaluable tool in your arsenal when it comes to powering the process of data analytics.
 However, it’s up to you how effectively you choose to use it, and what decisions you make to transform the future landscape of your business.